-Wang Jung-hong, chief of the Defense Acquisition Program Administration, speaks in an interview with The Korea Herald at his office in Gwacheon, south of Seoul.
+Wang Jung-hong, chief of the Defense Acquisition Program Administration, speaks in an interview with The Korea Herald at his office in Gwacheon, July 23, 2020.
 (By Lee Sang-sub/The Korea Herald)

 Wang Jung-hong, a state auditor for 29 years, was appointed chief of the Defense Acquisition Program Administration in August 2018, amid hope for greater accountability, fairness and openness in arms procurement deals for the South Korean military, ranked the world’s sixth powerful.